leiter007/fizzbuzz_js_felix/README.md

 # FizzBuzz challenge
 ## Description
-This repo contains the second challenge of the [Craft Academy Bootcamp](https://craftacademy.se/english/curriculum/), by April 2019 Cohort.
+This repo contains the second weekend challenge of the [Craft Academy Bootcamp](https://craftacademy.se/english/curriculum/), by April 2019 Cohort.

 ## Objective
 ________
-In this chasllenge, the "traditional" programming kata of FizzBuzz is expected to be implemented using JavaScript.
+In this challenge, the "traditional" programming kata of FizzBuzz is expected to be implemented using JavaScript.
 Expectations of the final delivery by end of weekend:

 * A deployed website with some styling
 * All test are going green